-- 1. Firstly you must decide which bay the door opening is to be. - 2.
-Having decided where the door is positioned, install the door track support at the door opening bay utilising the unoccupied bolts in the glazing bars.
-Fit the door track support approximately 1ö below the gutter but for this application the bar goes in the opposite way i.e. outer ±uø slot facing down. - 3.
-Attach the door track in the same way as outlined in the door end section of this booklet using the bolt channel at the back of the door track. - 4.
-Slacken off the nuts on the door track support and move the door track as high as possible so that the door track is touching the underside of the gutter. - 5.
-The small flat bar support fits to the bolt channel at the back of the door track approximately 25mm from the end and can be self taped onto a corner bar or glazing bar at a slight angle.
-This will support the door track when the doors are in the open position. - 6.
-Door track is now fitted and ready for the addition of the door. - 7.
-Before fitting the door you must cut away the horizontal bracing angle using a hacksaw and metal file, to afford access through the door opening. - 8.
-Fit the door in the same manner as previously described in this booklet - 9.
-Single front door installation is now complete.
+1.Firstly you must decide which bay the door opening is to be.
+N.B.
+This door position cannot be on either outer bays.

+2. Having decided where the door is positioned, install the door track support at the door opening bay utilising the unoccupied bolts in the glazing bars.
+Fit the door track support approximately 1ö below the gutter.

+3. Attach the door track in the same way as outlined in the door end section of this booklet.

+4. Slacken off the nuts on the door track support and move the door track and gutter approximately 2ö from the end of the door track.

+5. At the other end of the door track, drill a hole through the door track and gutter approximately 2õ from the end of the door track.

+6. Push a bolt upwards through the door track and into the gutter.
+Put a nut on and leave loose.

+7. Squeeze a small amount of silicon around the bolt and the hole in the gutter, then tighten the nut.

+8. Door track is now fitted and ready for the addition of the door.

+9. Before fitting the door you must cut away the horizontal bracing angle using a hacksaw and metal file, to afford access through the door opening.

+10. Fit the door in the same manner as previously described in this booklet.

+11. Single front door installation is now complete.

+12. Remember the catch for the single door operates as an end stop.